DollaR84/radioCenter/readme.md

 * manually;

 ## List of changes:
+### Version 4.5.0
+* added context menu on the list of radio stations in the main window;
+* added a keyboard shortcut for recording a radio station;
+* fixed the availability of recording without having to start playing the radio station;
+* fixed the change of labels on buttons in the main window;
+* fixed the change of labels of elements in the nvda service menu;
+* synchronized change of labels on buttons in the main window, nvda service menu elements, context menu elements, when pressing key combinations;
+* added Arabic translation (وفيق طاهر);

 ### Version 4.2.1
 * added extraction of station name, if any, when processing m3u file;
 * the option to show a link to a station has been added to the settings;